stevez/robotframework-maven-plugin-example/README.md

 # robotframework-maven-plugin-example
 This is a example to demonstrate how to use robotframework maven plugin to run the robotframework tests, including a simple Selenium test case.

-To run the test, type following command:
+To run the test, type the following commands:

 mvn robotframework:run